eoscostarica/eos-dapp-boilerplate/readme.md

 # EOSIO Dapp Boilerplate

-This boilerplate provides a very quick way to get started with application development on the EOSIO platform.

 It's an opinioned selection of technologies that will allow you to build performant and scalable EOSIO dApps.

-You can configure the project to use any testnet for development, if you are interested in running all eosio services in your machine take a look at [EOS Local](https://github.com/eoscostarica/eos-local).
+You can configure the project to connect testnet.
+If you are interested in running an eosio local node in your machine take a look at [EOS Local](https://github.com/eoscostarica/eos-local).

 This project was inspired on MonsterEOS' **EOSIO Dream Stack** architecture.